 Britain's Admiral Nelson continued to dominate Dublin's main street, O'Connell Street, from the top of his column for almost half a century after Irish independence.
 In March 1966, in the dead of night, the IRA blew him up, fortunately without loss of human life.
 I observed the subsequent deconstruction of this Dublin monument over the days that followed.

 After a week of clearing up the debris from the original [IRA] explosion the Irish army was brought in to blow up the remainder of the pillar.
 This was done in the middle of the night [15th March] at around midnight/one am.
 It was attended by a large population of onlookers, including some Welshmen over for a rugby match.
 The pillar - what remained of it - was floodlit and there was a countdown on a public address system, based at the GPO, then the headquarters of Radio Éireann.
-As far as I remember, the countdown was narrated by Kevin O'Kelly, a well known broadcaster, who subsequently covered the moon landings at the same unearthly hour a few years later.

 The html slideshow which follows is still in draft form.
 I have scanned in all my photos, including some preceding the explosion and some depicting those who temporarily took possession of Nelson's head for use in a fashion photo on Killiney beach.